ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

    - **RIGHT** (matches at word end only)
    - **BOTH** (matches as standalone word only)

-2. **For each boundary**, check if it would cause false triggers:
+2. **For each boundary**, check if it would cause false triggers (in priority order):
+   - **Target word check (highest priority)**: Check if typo appears as prefix/suffix/substring of the target word itself
+     - This prevents "predictive corrections" where the correction would trigger when typing the correct word
+     - Example: `alway -> always` with NONE/LEFT boundary would trigger when typing "always", producing "alwayss"
+   - **Validation words check**: Check if typo appears as prefix/suffix/substring in validation dictionary
+   - **Source words check**: Check if typo appears as prefix/suffix/substring in source words
-   - **NONE**: Would cause false trigger if typo appears as substring anywhere
+   - **NONE**: Would cause false trigger if typo appears as substring anywhere (target, validation, or source)
-   - **LEFT**: Would cause false trigger if typo appears as prefix of any word
+   - **LEFT**: Would cause false trigger if typo appears as prefix of any word (target, validation, or source)
-   - **RIGHT**: Would cause false trigger if typo appears as suffix of any word
+   - **RIGHT**: Would cause false trigger if typo appears as suffix of any word (target, validation, or source)
    - **BOTH**: Never causes false triggers (always safe)

 3. **Select the first boundary** that doesn't cause false triggers

 4. **Fallback**: If all boundaries would cause false triggers, use **BOTH** (most restrictive, safest option)

-**Key Principle**: Select the least restrictive boundary that safely prevents the typo from incorrectly matching validation or source words in unintended contexts.
+**Key Principle**: Select the least restrictive boundary that safely prevents the typo from incorrectly matching the target word, validation words, or source words in unintended contexts.
+Target word check takes highest priority to prevent predictive corrections.

 ---